I've solved the challenge of adding animation to a newly added DOM element several times by way of setTimeout

 animation: show 600ms 100ms cubic-bezier(0.38, 0.97, 0.56, 0.76) forwards;

-In this definition, show is the name of the keyframes animation.
-The first number of 600ms is the animation duration (how long it takes to play), and the second number of 100ms creates a small delay before the animation begins.
+is the animation duration (how long it takes to play), and the second number of 100ms

 Then, instead of using a simple easing type such as ease-in, we're using a custom cubic-bezier function which in conjunction with the transition causes the final effect to feel like the element is gently expanding into place.

-The last critical part is setting the animation-fill-mode to forwards so that the animation stops on the last frame, aka the 100% state.
-Without that, the element wouldn't stay visible.
+so that the animation stops on the last frame, aka the 100%

 A neat thing about CSS animations is that you don't need to define a starting state for a two-step animation.
 For this one, we define the starting state as the default style, and then only define the end state - so just 100% - within the keyframes.